 The other type of speaker

-There was also news for speakers, as in People who speak professionally, and it wasn't so great.
+There was also news for another kind of speaker, as in people who speak professionally, and it wasn't so great.
 Apple knew it wasn't going to a barn-burner either, because it initially held back the launch from last year, and then only let it out with the tiniest of mentions anywhere.

 It was the replacement of actors for audiobooks.
 Instead of the costly hiring of an actor and booking a very great deal of studio time, Apple has begun letting artificial intelligence technology create a voice for audiobooks.